Óscar Guerrero Silva: Death

 On 1 February 2004, elements of the extinct Federal Investigative Agency (AFI) raided a residence at the Riveras del Río neighborhood in Guadalupe, Nuevo León, near the city of Monterrey, and discovered the corpse of Guerrero Silva.

 His temple had a gunshot wound from a 9mm pistol, suggesting that his death was an apparent suicide.
 Guerrero Silva was reportedly overwhelmed after the Mexican authorities had him under surveillance and because he believed his own accomplices were going to betray him.

 Personal life and family

-Gilberto López Barrera, the brother-in-law of Guerrero Silva and a member of Los Zetas drug cartel, was arrested in downtown Monterrey on 22 May 2005 and charged with a number of crimes.
+Gilberto López Barrera, the brother-in-law of Guerrero Silva and a member of the Gulf Cartel, was arrested in downtown Monterrey on 22 May 2005 and charged with a number of crimes.
 He is the brother of Ivonne López Barrera, a former romantic partner of Guerrero Silva.

 In 1990, two years before joining the Mexican Army, Guerrero Silva married Gabriela Cervantes Zamorano.
 Both of them stopped seeing each other in 1997, and his wife later found out that he had deserted the military and was working for Los Zetas.
 Gabriela recalls that Guerrero Silva would send her money and call her on the phone every now and then, but that he seemed uninterested in their matrimony.
 Although married to Gabriela, Guerrero Silva had a romantic relationship with another woman, which explains why he visited Guadalupe, Nuevo León from Reynosa, Tamaulipas (his actual residence) periodically.